Synthetixio/synthetix/docs/contracts/RewardEscrow.md

 ### `appendVestingEntry`

 This function allows the [`FeePool`](FeePool.md) contract to add a new entry to a given account's vesting schedule when it claims its fees.
 All new entries are set to vest after one year.

-???+ note "A Minor Note on Efficiency"
-    Note that this function checks that the new vesting timestamp (`now + 52 weeks`) is after the last vesting entry's timestamp, if one exists.
-In most cases this requirement can't be violated, since `now` increases monotonically.
-In the worst case where multiple calls are made for a given account in a single block, they go through with the same timestamp, so only the first one will be accepted.
-But in this case, a user's last fee withdrawal will have been set, and `quantity` will be zero, which fails an earlier precondition.

-    The function also needlessly recomputes `numVestingEntries`, which is already stored in the `scheduleLength` local.

 ??? example "Details"
     **Signature**